 • Prohibitions on dogs on the beach and boardwalk in Bethany Beach ended Sept.
 30. They will resume on May 15, 2019.

 • The regular meetings of the Bethany Beach Town Council and Planning Commission are now being broadcast, with video, over the Internet via the Town’s website at www.townofbethanybeach.com, under Live-Audio Broadcasts.
 Both meetings are at town hall.
 Additional meetings, such as committee meetings, may also be broadcast and/or recorded, and may be available on the website.
-The next council and P&Z meetings are scheduled for Oct.
-19 and 20, respectively.
+The council will meet next on Jan.
+18, 2019, and P&Z on Jan.
+19, 2019.

 • The winter collection schedule has begun, with trash picked up on Mondays, and recycling and yard-waste picked up every other Friday and Wednesday, respectively.

-• Prohibitions on dogs on the beach resumed on May 15 and will end Oct.
-15.
+• Prohibitions on dogs on the beach ended Oct.
+15 and will resume on May 15.

 • The Town of South Bethany’s website is located at www.southbethany.org.